binhonglee/TextCalculation/README.md

 ## Compatibility
 - Should supports all device with OracleJDK installed.
+- Requires Apache Ant installed (or you will need to manually compile the Java files).
 - Exclude any additional word (like "and") in the input file.
 - Only works for integers.
 Floats are currently unsupported.
 - Supports negative numbers.